Ewalani Village

 10 listings reviewed: 0/10 public remarks describe covered parking, garages, carports, or enclosed stalls.
 Multiple remarks explicitly state assigned or open stalls—examples: 'assigned parking for two vehicles', 'parking stall is located directly in front of the unit', 'TWO open parking side by side in front'.
 Only 1/10 MLS entries checked a covered-parking box, suggesting a likely checkbox error rather than building-level covered parking.

-The listings repeatedly indicate assigned/reserved stalls and convenient stall placement, which suggests parking availability.
-However, I found no explicit language that the stalls are deeded or owned with the unit, so I cannot mark this as deeded.
+The listings consistently indicate assigned or dedicated stalls, including stalls directly behind or in front of the unit.
+However, I found no explicit language that the parking is deeded or owned with the unit, so this remains false based on the remarks.

 No analysis available

-I searched for phrases like parking fee, additional parking charge, or parking rental and found none.
-The remarks only discuss assigned stalls and other maintenance/utilities, not a separate parking cost.
+I searched for terms like parking fee, monthly parking charge, or parking rental, but found none.
+The remarks describe stall location and assignment, not any separate parking cost.

 No analysis available